tkem/cachetools/docs/index.rst

 this module provides several memoizing function decorators with a similar API.
 All these decorators wrap a function with a memoizing callable that saves up to the `maxsize` most recent calls, using different caching strategies.
-Note that unlike :func:`functools.lru_cache`, setting `maxsize` to :const:`None` is not supported.
+If `maxsize` is set to :const:`None`, the caching strategy is effectively disabled and the cache can grow without bound.

 If the optional argument `typed` is set to :const:`True`, function arguments of different types will be cached separately.
 For example,